Sundamo/alx-system_engineering-devops/0x00-shell_basics/README.md

-copies all the HTML files from the current working directory to the parent
+script that moves all files beginning with an uppercase letter to the directory /tmp/u